cgrima/rsync_backup/README.md

 Rsync_backup does incremental backups (with hard links) and keeps the last backups over a defined time period (rotation). i.e. the total size of five backups for the folder "toto" is not 5x "toto" but 1x "toto" + the modified files from within "toto".

+The destination folder can be either local or on a remote SSH server

 ## Usage
 ```sh
 $ rsync_backup.sh task